 Ultimately, using Smart Meters and Smart Grid capabilities saves energy and reduces costs for you, our customers.
 With advanced monitoring and control capabilities, these new technologies can identify problems instantly and route electricity around them to minimize outages.

-What do Smart Meters and Smart Grid capabilities mean to you?
+Smart Meters and Smart Grid capabilities

 - Long-term reliability and less need for new energy sources, due to an updated energy grid